 Signal Name Pin No. Туре State During Reset Signal Description PHASEB1 10 Schmitt Input Input Phase B1 - Quadrature Decoder 1, PHASEB input for decoder 1.
-(TB1) Schmitt Input/ Output Input TB1 - Timer B, Channel 1 (MOSI1) Schmitt Input/ Output Input SPI 1 Master Out/Slave In - This serial data pin is an output from a master device and an input to a slave device.
+(TB1) Schmitt Input/ Output Input TB1 - Timer B, Channel 1 (MOSI1) Schmitt Input/ Output Tri-stated SPI 1 Master Out/Slave In - This serial data pin is an output from a master device and an input to a slave device.
 The master device places data on the MOSI line a half-cycle before the clock edge the slave device uses to latch the data.
 To activate the SPI function, set the PHSB_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8.
-(GPIOC1) Schmitt Input/ Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
-Output In the 56F8355, the default state after reset is PHASEB1.
-In the 56F8155, the default state is not one of the functions offered and must be reconfigured.
+For details, see Section 6.5.8 GPIO Peripheral Select Register (SIM_GPS).
+(GPIOC1) Schmitt Input/ Output Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
+After reset, the default state is PHASEB1.
 To deactivate the internal pull-up resistor, clear bit 1 in the GPIOC_PUR register.
 INDEX1 11 Schmitt Input Input Index1 - Quadrature Decoder 1, INDEX input (TB2) Schmitt Input/ Output Input TB2 - Timer B, Channel 2 (MISO1) Schmitt Input/ Output Input SPI 1 Master In/Slave Out - This serial data pin is an input to a master device and output from a slave device.
 The MISO line of a slave device is placed in the high-impedance state if the slave device is not selected.
 The slave device places data on the MISO line a half-cycle before the clock edge the master device uses to latch the data.
 To activate the SPI function, set the INDEX_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8.
-(GPIOC2) Schmitt Input/ Input Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.
-Output In the 56F8355, the default state after reset is INDEX1.
-In the 56F8155, the default state is not one of the functions offered and must be reconfigured.
-To deactivate the internal pull-up resistor, clear bit 2 in the GPIOC_PUR register.
+See Section 6.5.8 GPIO Peripheral Select Register (SIM_GPS) for details.
+(GPIOC2) Schmitt Input/ Output Input details.Port C GPIO - This GPIO pin can be individually programmed as an input or output pin.After reset, the default state is INDEX1.To deactivate the internal pull-up resistor, clear bit 2 in the GPIOC_PUR register.

-1 Signal Name Pin No. Туре State During Reset Signal Description HOME1 12 Schmitt Input Input Home - Quadrature Decoder 1, HOME input (TB3) Schmitt Input/ Output Input TB3 - Timer B, Channel 3 (SS 1) Schmitt Input Input SPI 1 Slave Select - In the master mode, this pin is used to arbitrate multiple masters.
+Signal Name Pin No. Туре State During Reset Signal Description HOME1 12 Schmitt Input Input Home - Quadrature Decoder 1, HOME input (TB3) Schmitt Input/ Output Input TB3 - Timer B, Channel 3 (SS1) (GPIOC3) Schmitt Input Schmitt Input/ Output Input SPI 1 Slave Select - In the master mode, this pin is used to arbitrate multiple masters.
 In slave mode, this pin is used to select the slave.
 To activate the SPI function, set the HOME_ALT bit in the SIM_GPS register.
-For details, see Part 6.5.8 .
-(GPIOC3) Schmitt Input/ Output Input Port C GPIO - This GPIO pin can be individually programmed as input or output pin.
-Output In the 56F8355, the default state after reset is HOME1.
-In the 56F8155, the default state is not one of the functions offered and must be reconfigured.
-To deactivate the internal pull-up resistor, set bit 3 in the GPIOC_PUR register.
-PWMA0 58 Output Tri-State PWMA0 - 5 - These are six PWMA outputs.
-PWMA1 60 PWMA2 61 РWMA3 63 PWMA4 64 PWMA5 6681 ISA0 104 Schmitt Input Input ISA0 - 2 - These three input current status pins are used for top/bottom pulse width correction in complementary channel operation for PWMA.
-(GPIOC8) Schmitt Port C GPIO - These GPIO pins can be individually programmed ISA1 (GPIOC9) 105 Input/ Output as input or output pins.
-In the 56F8355, these pins default to ISA functionality.
-ISA2 (GPIOC10) 106 In the 56F8155, the default state is not one of the functions offered and must be reconfigured.
-To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOC_PUR register.
-See Part 6.5.6 for details.
+See Section 6.5.8 GPIO Peripheral Select Register (SIM_GPS) for details.
+Port C GPIO - This GPIO pin can be individually programmed as input or output pin.
+After reset, the default state is HOME1.
+To deactivate the internal pull-up resistor, clear bit 3 in the GPIOC_PUR register.
+PWMA0 58 Output Tri-State PWMA0 - 5 - These are six PWMA output pins.
+PWMA1 60 PWMA2 61 PWMA3 63 PWMA4 64 PWMA5 66 ISA0 104 Schmitt Input Input ISA0 - 2 - These three input current status pins are used for top/bottom pulse width correction in complementary channel operation for PWMA.
+(GPIOC8) Schmitt Input Port C GPIO - These GPIO pins can be individually ISA1 (GPIOC9) 105 Input/ Output programmed as input or output pins.
+At reset, these pins default to ISA functionality.
+ISA2 (GPIOC10) 106 To deactivate the internal pull-up resistor, clear the appropriate bit of the GPIOC_PUR register.
+See Section 6.5.6 SIM Pull-up Disable Register (SIM_PUDR) for details.